Originally published December 14, 2013.

 Evans Cherry Pâte de Fruits

-- Crank the heat and boil aggressively until a candy thermometer reads 218°F.
+- Crank the heat and boil aggressively until a candy thermometer reads 222°F. Skim away any foam that appears on the surface.

 Can you imagine if Edmonton restaurants started serving these when they brought you the cheque, instead of a mint?